How To Ride From Kingston to Brockville on St. Lawrence River…

 - Return Route: Proceed east from Kingston Harbour to H43 and keep bearing to starboard at H42 and H39 to the south side of Howe Island.
 Parallel shore to H34 in centre of Canadian Middle Channel and on to H33.
 Go through narrows to H30 and turn starboard, then follow markers back to H18.

-- Fuel Stops: Starting with full tanks, we fuelled at Rideau Marina, Kingston and Gordon Marina, Gananoque.
+- Fuel Stops: Starting with full tanks, we fuelled at Rideau Marina, Kingston and Brennan Marine, Gananoque.

 - Restaurants near docks: Several at Confederation Basin, Kingston; Island Grill, beside ferry dock on Wolfe Island; Gananoque Inn.